OxHainan/cloak-docs/docs/source/started/quick-start.rst

      return web3.eth.sendSignedTransaction(signed.rawTransaction)
    }

-cloak web3
+Cloak Web3
 ***********************
-Cloak-client wraps a web3 Provider, so you can create a web3 object and create _manager account like:
+Cloak-client wraps a Web3 Provider, so you can create a web3 object and create _manager account like:

 .. code::